mstahv/data-demo-quarkus-mvn/README.md

 # Demo app for Hibernate Data Repositories on Quarkus

+[Hibernate Data Repositories](https://hibernate.org/repositories) is an implementation of Jakarta Data backed by Hibernate ORM.
-This project shows Hibernate's implementation of Jakarta Data used from Quarkus RESTEasy Classic.
+This project shows Hibernate Data Repositories used from Quarkus RESTEasy Classic.

 Here we observe: